 Call (813) 250-0500.

 Who Can be Charged with Official Misconduct?

-Any “public servant” can be charged with the crime, including law enforcement officers or other city, state or county employees.
-The term “public servant” does not include someone who is simply a candidate running for county sheriff or another pubic servant position.
+Any “public servant” can be charged with the crime, including law enforcement officers or other city, state, or county employees.
+The term “public servant” does not include someone who is simply a candidate running for county sheriff or another public servant position.

 Under Florida Statute Section § 838.014(6) the term “public servant” means: